 2.11 The Parties acknowledge their obligation(s) to comply with all applicable Data Protection Legislation and that violation of any applicable Data Protection Legislation may subject the non-compliant Party to fines, penalties, or claims imposed by regulatory authorities or third parties.

 2.12 The Data Provider acknowledges and agrees that the HE2AT Center Consortium shall be entitled to publish or present the RP1 Study Data which may have utilized and/or incorporates the Original Study Data provided under this Agreement.
 In no event shall any Personal Data relating to a Data Subject be published.
 The Data Recipient agrees that any publication or presentation referencing the Original Study Data shall follow the HE2AT Centre Authorship Policy included in Annexure “D” attached hereto and will appropriately acknowledge the Data Provider as the source of the data, in accordance with academic standards and practices.
 The HE2AT Centre Authorship Policy may be updated from time to time, which updates will be shared with the Data Provider.
+In the event that the projects pursuant to this Agreement provides results that are of interest to the scientific community, the parties agree to publication of the results in the appropriate scientific journal and in accordance with research and academic practice.
+Neither Party shall, without the prior written consent of the other Party, use in advertising or other publicity materials, the name, trademark, logo, symbol, or other image of the other Party.

+Neither Party shall issue or disseminate any press release or statement, nor initiate any communication of information regarding this Agreement, written or oral, to the communications media without the prior written consent of the other Party.

 2.13 The Data Provider acknowledges and agrees that RP1 De-identified Data may be made available by HE2AT Center Consortium members to third parties to support further research.
 Access by a third party to the RP1 De-identified Data shall be subject to a review and approval process managed by a Data Access Committee and shall be in accordance with the HE2AT Center Data Management Plan.